 Who Should Get Tested?

-The CDC recommends a priority system for who should get tested.
+The CDC recommends a priority system for who should get tested for the coronavirus.
 At the top of the list are people who have COVID-19 symptoms and who meet at least one of these criteria:

 - Are admitted to the hospital